 - Description, ShortDescription: These elements MAY be used to provide human-understandable information.
-If used, they MUST provide a description of the effect of the content element on the changing resource. - The Description element MUST be defined if the ShortDescription element is defined. - 2733 See the DescriptionGroup section for structure and additional usage details [4.14.1]. - Condition: A Condition is used when the resulting change will be performed by applying the content element only when certain conditions exist in the deployment environment. - 2736 See the ConditionType section for structure and additional usage details [4.5.1]. - Name: The Name corresponds with the name of the changed resource as known in the deployment environment.
+If used, they MUST provide a description of the effect of the content element on the changing resource. - 2703 The Description element MUST be defined if the ShortDescription element is defined. - See the DescriptionGroup section for structure and additional usage details [4.14.1]. - Condition: A Condition is used when the resulting change will be performed by applying the content element only when certain conditions exist in the deployment environment. - See the ConditionType section for structure and additional usage details [4.5.1]. - Name: The Name corresponds with the name of the changed resource as known in the deployment environment.
 Name SHOULD be defined in Topology and not in ResultingChange, because the name is not changed by processing the content elements artifacts.
-If Name is defined in both places, the values MUST match. - See the VariableExpressionType section for structure and additional usage details [4.6.1]. - Property: Property elements MAY be included to identify property values of the identified resource as they will exist after applying the content element. - 2744 Properties defined in ResultingChange MUST be properties that are modified by processing the content element's artifacts. - 2746 See the ResultingPropertyType section for structure and additional usage details [4.2.4]. - Relationship: When application of the content element results in the creation or modification of relationships, the Relationship elements SHOULD be included to identify relationships as they will exist after application of the content element. - See the RelationshipType section for structure and additional usage details [4.8.3].
+If Name is defined in both places, the values MUST match. - 2712 See the Variable Expression Type section for structure and additional usage details [4.6.1]. - 2713 [Starting with SDD v2.0, Name has been deprecated.
+See the Property element below for the appropriate method for specifying a resource identifier.] - Property: Property elements MAY be included to identify property values of the identified resource as they will exist after applying the content element. - 2717 Properties defined in ResultingChange MUST be properties that are modified by processing the content element's artifacts. - If a resource can be identified by a property that represents the name for that resource, the SDD author SHOULD include a Property element and MUST set the value of PropertyName to "Name". - 2721 See the ResultingPropertyType section for structure and additional usage details [4.2.4]. - Relationship: When application of the content element results in the creation or modification of relationships, the Relationship elements SHOULD be included to identify relationships as they will exist after application of the content element. - See the RelationshipType section for structure and additional usage details [4.8.3].

-- resourceRef: The resourceRef attribute MUST identify the resource whose configuration will be modified when the defining content element is applied. - 2753 The value MUST reference the id of a resource specified in Topology.
+• resourceRef: The resourceRef attribute MUST identify the resource whose configuration will be modified when the defining content element is applied.

+The value MUST reference the id of a resource specified in Topology.